prev

 Diffs: 1, 2, 3, 4, 5 Revision 726404

-Marcel Wiesweg committed a change to /trunk/extragear/graphics/digikam/libs/dmetadata/metadatainfo.h:
+Marcel Wiesweg committed changes in /trunk/extragear/graphics/digikam/libs/dmetadata/metadatainfo.h:

 Add a namespaced enum of all those fields that will be retrieved from the metadata of a file and possibly stored in the database.
 This list is our choice for digikam.